New year resolution is tough.

 This can also mean that you can pay as little as 12.5% if you earn the Airbnb income in the corporation.

-If at all you face any roadblocks in your tax-related issues, it is in the best interest that you work with someone who has expertise in this domain
+If at all you face any roadblocks in your tax-related issues, it is in the best interest that you work with someone who has expertise in tax resolution services.

 But, before you get all excited about the low tax rate, always remember, with CRA, we need to document everything we do.